carolinac22/rocketchat.github.io/_posts/2019/2020/03/2020-03-02-rocket-chat-summit.md

 ![](/images/posts/2020/03/summit2.jpg "summit.jpg")

 We are all going towards the same vision.
-Gabriel Engel, CEO, shared his story and how he and the first team members started rocket.Chat from scratch.
+Gabriel Engel, CEO, shared his story and how he and the first team members started Rocket.Chat from scratch.

 After a very productive brainstorming session, We all defined and sharpened what values represent and differentiate us from our competitors.
 Additionally, each Rocket.Chat´s department shared their objectives and the roadmap for 2020.